 3. Zhang C, Fang X, Huang Z, et al: Addition of bone marrow stem cells therapy achieves better clinical outcomes and lower rates of disease progression compared with core decompression alone for early stage osteonecrosis of the femoral head: A systematic review and meta-analysis.
-J Am Acad Orthop Surg, 2020. doi: 10.5435/JAAOS-D-19-00816.
-Epub 2020 February 28.
+J Am Acad Orthop Surg, 2020. doi: 10.5435/JAAOS-D-19-00816

 To prevent osteonecrosis caused by decompression sickness Decompression Sickness Decompression sickness occurs when rapid pressure reduction (eg, during ascent from a dive, exit from a caisson or hyperbaric chamber, or ascent to altitude) causes gas previously dissolved... read more , people should follow accepted rules for decompression when diving and when working in pressurized environments.

 Excessive alcohol use and smoking should be discouraged.
-Various drugs (eg, anticoagulants, vasodilators, lipid-lowering drugs) are being evaluated for prevention of osteonecrosis in patients at high risk.
+Evidence for the efficacy of various medications (eg, anticoagulants, vasodilators, lipid-lowering drugs) for prevention of osteonecrosis in patients at high risk is limited and inconclusive.

-Osteonecrosis is most often a complication of displaced hip fracture, but factors that compromise bone blood flow (eg, sickle cell disease) increase risk of nontraumatic osteonecrosis.
+Osteonecrosis is most often a complication of displaced subcapital femoral neck fracture, but factors that compromise bone blood flow (eg, sickle cell disease) increase risk of nontraumatic osteonecrosis.

 Osteonecrosis should be suspected in patients with unexplained nontraumatic pain in the hip, knee, or shoulder (sometimes the wrist or ankle) and after certain fractures if pain persists or worsens.